A good booth staff possess these 6 characteristics:

 “You don’t hire for skills, you hire for attitude.
 You can always teach skills.” – Simon Sinek

 I would add, why not have both attitude and skills from the get-go?

 You can have the most experienced booth staff who ticks all the requirements but if he/she has a terrible attitude, they won’t be winning any deals.
 At the end of the day, people still do business with people, not products.

-- Knows how to qualify attendees
+- They know how to qualify attendees

-- Knows basic trade show etiquette
+- They know basic trade show etiquette